sericson0/TigerTango/README.md

 * automixDoubleClick nothing
 * automixTempoMode normal tempo

+TigerTango has implemented 2 Cue buttons to help with staring Cortinas or songs from points other than the beginning, and for allowing the ability to loop portions of the song.
+We recommend changing the setting **autoSortCue** to yes.
+This will order cue positions chornologically.

 If you are using the version on VirtualDJ (non development version) then you will want to check to make sure that **fader_start** is turned off as well.
 This is the default, but can get switched if you try out other skins.

 If you are DJing for a show and want to turn background notifications off then consider setting **exclusiveAudioAcess**